All Episodes

 Now, our first caller, I'm sympathetic.

-But what we're not, we're not talking about deregulation here.
+But we're not talking about deregulation here.

 We're talking about just the exact opposite.